 The Ride for the Pass is a charity bike race/recreational ride benefiting the Independence Pass Foundation's work on the Pass.
 Held in May the Saturday before the road opens to automobiles, the Ride attracts hundreds of competitive and recreational riders every year.
 The Ride follows the traditional route from the Winter Gate, four miles east of Aspen, to the Independence Ghost Town approximately 10 miles east up Highway 82 on Independence Pass.
 The Ride gains approximately 2,500 feet of elevation, from 8,550’ to 11,100’.

 Highway 82 is a seasonal road that opens for the summer travel season on the Friday before Memorial Day.
 The events gives riders the opportunity to ride this stunningly scenic route while it is free of motorized vehicles.
 There are aid stations and turnaround sites at various points along the route in case of accidents, illness or breakdown.
-The Ride is followed by a party at the Sky Hotel in Aspen featuring free beer and many drawing prizes donated by Roaring Fork Valley businesses.
+The Ride is followed by a party at the St. Regis Hotel in Aspen featuring free beer and many drawing prizes donated by Roaring Fork Valley businesses.